 - Setting the vision, ethos and strategic direction of the school, within the context of The Baylis Court Trust

-- Holding the Headteacher and senior staff to account for the educational performance of the school and its students
+- Holding the Principal and senior staff to account for the educational performance of the school and its students

 - Ensuring the school remains within the budget delegated by The Baylis Court Trust and making sure the money is well spent.

 Who are the Committee Members?

 The School Governance Committee is made up of the Headteacher and people from various different groups who have an interest in the success of the school, including parents, staff and the community.
 The committee welcome a range of viewpoints and make decision together about a variety of issues.
 Between them committee members have a wide breadth of skills and experience to enable the school governance committee collectively to support and challenge the school leadership.
 As vacancies arise specific skills are targeted to fill gaps in the group.